Chalksies/ChalkArch/README.md

 # ChalkArch

-## CURRENTLY WIP, DO NOT USE.
-WILL NUKE YOUR SYSTEM AND CRASH
+## CURRENTLY WIP, DO NOT TRUST IT TO INSTALL A DAILY DRIVER (IT CAN, BUT STILL.)

 An Arch Linux installer script written in bash.
 To use, connect to the internet in the live iso and: